mozman/ezdxf/docs/source/dxfinternals/handles.rst

 =======

 A handle is an arbitrary but in your DXF file unique hex value as string like '10FF'.
 It is common to to use uppercase letters for hex numbers.
-Handle can have up to 16 hexadecimal digits.
+Handle can have up to 16 hexadecimal digits (8 bytes).

 For DXF R10 until R12 the usage of handles was optional.
 The header variable $HANDLING set to 1 indicate the usage of handles, else $HANDLING is 0 or missing.